marschall/hibernate-batch-sequence-generator/README.md

 private Long someColumnName;
 ```

-You need to configure the following things:
+You need to configure the following things

 <dl>
 <dt>SOME_SEQUENCE_NAME</dt>